• Skip to primary navigation

 How long will baked tortilla chips last?

 Plan on using your chips within 5 days.
-If they lose their crispness, just place back in the oven for about 3-5 minutes.
+If they lose their crispness, just place them back in the oven for about 3-5 minutes.

 To reheat chips

-If you like your chips warm, as they are served in many Mexican restaurants, just place them on a baking sheet and place back into a warm oven for about 5 minutes.
-You can pile the chips on the baking sheet and they do not need to be in a single layer.
+If you like your chips warm, as they are served in many Mexican restaurants, just place them on a baking sheet and place them back into a warm oven for about 5 minutes.
+You can pile the chips on the baking sheet, and they do not need to be in a single layer.

 If chips have lost their crispness, reheat in a 375°F oven for about 5 minutes before serving.